Tariq5523/Data-Cleaning-Using-SQL/README.md

 # Data-Cleaning-Using-SQL
-In This Project I used SQL to clean housing data in Nashville.
+In this project I used SQL to clean housing data in Nashville.